 So what exactly is kink?

-Merriam-Webster’s definition of kink is “unconventional sexual taste or behavior” and includes a wide variety of behaviors and preferences.
+Merriam-Webster’s definition of kink is ‘unconventional sexual taste or behaviour’ and includes a wide variety of behaviours and preferences.

-That includes BDSM (a subset of kink) which stands for bondage and discipline, dominance and submission, sadism and masochism.
-Being tied up or handcuffed (bondage), spanked (discipline) and role-playing all fall under BDSM.
+That includes BDSM (a subset of kink), which stands for bondage and discipline, dominance and submission, and sadism and masochism.
+So, for example, being tied up or handcuffed (bondage), spanked (discipline), and power-playing (dominance/submission) all fall under the broad umbrella of BDSM.

-But far from being simply about whips and chains, kink goes so much deeper as Jay Wiseman, author of SM 101, hints in his definition of BDSM as, “the knowing use of psychological dominance and submission, and/or physical bondage, and/or pain, and/or related practices in a safe, legal, consensual manner in order for the participants to experience erotic arousal and/or personal growth.”
+Jay Wiseman, author of SM 101, hints at the depths of kink in his definition of BDSM as “the knowing use of psychological dominance and submission, and/or physical bondage, and/or pain, and/or related practices in a safe, legal, consensual manner in order for the participants to experience erotic arousal and/or personal growth.”

-Did you notice the key words there?
+Did you notice the crucial words there?
 Safe.
 Legal.
 Consensual.
-All with the aim of upping the erotic arousal.
-Intrigued?
+Each of these elements aims to up erotic arousal.
+So, are you intrigued now?

-Here are 3 things everyone can learn about sex, pleasure and communication from the kink community:
+Here are three things everyone can learn about sex, pleasure, and communication from the kink community.

 Learn to negotiate for the best sex of your life

 Negotiation means understanding what qualifies as good sex for you.
-Maybe you get off on feeling powerful/less and so need to have conversations about that with your partner/s to understand if your sexual preferences are compatible.
+For example, maybe you get off on feeling powerful or powerless, and will therefore need to have conversations about that with your partner/s to understand if your sexual preferences are compatible.

 One of the most useful pieces of advice I’ve heard is not just negotiating what’s going on but negotiating what things mean.
-You can say to a lover, ‘I want you to tie me up,’ but what does that look like?
+For example, you can say to a lover, “I want you to tie me up,” but what does that look like?
 Do you like silk ribbons or chains?
 Are we talking feet and hands, or the whole body?
-Go deeper to understand who, where, how and why you want what you want so you can communicate your desires clearly.
+Go deeper to understand who, where, how and why you want what you want so you can communicate your desires with greater precision and clarity.